 For each unit you may have a TE, written lessons or hands-on materials you will be using with the students.
 Keep all of these materials (as well as your folder of copies) together in one space.

 Using a plastic paper or craft bin is perfect for this job.
 You can easily store your folder with all of your copies, your TE and any hands-on materials for the unit close at hand.

-Again, when you find yourself with a few minutes to pull a group aside to work with them, you will be SO thankful that you only have one bin to grab and that everything you need to teach is at your fingertips ready to go!
+Again, when you find yourself with a few minutes to pull a group aside to work with them, you will be SO thankful that your math intervention organization is contained and you have only one bin to grab.
+Everything you need to teach is at your fingertips ready to go!

 To prepare the folders, place a “Still Working” label on one pocket of the folder and a “Done” label on the other pocket.
 It’s that simple!
 As your work time comes to a close each day your students will simply file the paper according to whether they are still working or done.

 The next time you come together, based on your observation of student exit tickets, your students can continue working on their “still working” activity if they needed more practice or can move ahead leaving that activity purposefully unfinished if they have demonstrated an understanding of the skill.